Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/01-setup-app-local.md

     npm install && npm run localmachine
     ```

-* Test the API locally either
+* Open a new terminal session on the jumpbox and test the API

-    using curl in the command line
+    use curl
     ```bash
     curl http://localhost:3000/api/heroes
     ```
-    or use the browser on the jumpbox and navigate to <http://localhost:3000/api/heroes>
+    If you are in an RDP session, you can browse to <http://localhost:3000/api/heroes>

 ### Web Application layer - Vue.js, Node.js

 The web frontend for the app is written in [Vue.js](https://vuejs.org/Vue "Vue.js Homepage"), running on [Node.js](https://nodejs.org/en/ "Node.js Homepage") with [Webpack](https://webpack.js.org/ "Webpack Homepage")

-* Open a new Terminal session
+* Open a new terminal session on the jumpbox
 * Update dependencies and run app via node

     ```bash